JetBrains/ring-ui/docs/development.md

 ### Settings

-By default, documentation is built using `development` environment.
+By default, documentation is built using the `development` environment.
 Use the `--env.production` flag to switch it to `production`.
-Environment has an effect on source map generation, it also affects the following parameters:
+Environment has an effect on source map generation.
+It also affects the following parameters:

  * **port**
  * **host**